bitsongofficial/go-bitsong/x/launchpad/spec/02_messages.md

 1. Ensure collection is put on launchpad
 2. Ensure launchpad passed live date
 3. Pay nft mint fee via launchpad
-4. Get shuffled metadata id and create new metadata
+4. Get metadata id from mintable metadata ids based on shuffle flag
+5. create new metadata with selected metadata id
-5. Add new nft with new metadata
+6. Add new nft with new metadata
-6. Increase the number of nfts minted by the pad
+7. Increase the number of nfts minted by the pad
-7. If minted count pass the threshold value `MaxMint`, close launchpad
+8. If minted count pass the threshold value `MaxMint`, close launchpad
-8. Otherwise, store updated launchpad into the storage
+9. Otherwise, store updated launchpad into the storage
-9. Emit event for minting nft via launchpad
+10. Emit event for minting nft via launchpad
-10. Collect nft id and return
+11. Collect nft id and return

 ## MsgMintNFTs